 Professor Fiona Walter

-Joint Director of the Wolfson Institute and Institute for Population Health Sciences, and Professor of Primary Care Cancer Research
+Director of the Wolfson Institute of Population Health, and Professor of Primary Care Cancer Research

 My research expertise lies across the primary care research spectrum and includes randomised controlled trials, cohort studies and systematic reviews; I have a particular interest in patient experiences and qualitative and mixed methods approaches.